sigstore/docs/content/en/tooling.md

 ### Cosign

 Tool for signing/verifying containers (and other artifacts) that ties the rest of Sigstore together, making signatures invisible infrastructure.
 Includes storage in an Open Container Initiative (OCI) registry.
+Review Cosign's [command line interface](https://github.com/sigstore/cosign/tree/main/doc) on GitHub.

 ### Fulcio